Computing maximal subsemigroups of a finite semigroup: Introduction

-The following corollary of Proposition~\ref{prop-graham} describes the maximal subsemigroups of a finite regular Rees 0-matrix semigroup over a group.
-This corollary is central to the presented algorithms.
+The principal difference between the main proposition of~\cite{Graham1968aa} and Proposition~\ref{prop-graham} is that in the latter the isomorphism $\phi$ is arbitrary.
+We will show how to effectively determine the maximal subsemigroups of each type that arise in a given finite semigroup.
+Certain cases reduce to other well-known problems, such as, for example, finding all of the maximal cliques in a graph, and computing the maximal subgroups of a finite group.
+The following result describes the maximal subsemigroups of a finite regular Rees 0-matrix semigroup over a group, and is central to the presented algorithms.

-\begin{prop}[cf. Remark 1 in~\cite{Graham1968aa}] Let $R=\M^{0}[I, G, \Lambda; P]$ be a finite regular Rees 0-matrix semigroup over a group $G$, and let $M$ be a subsemigroup of $R$.
+\begin{prop}[cf. Theorem 4 in~\cite{Graham1968ab}] Let $R=\M^{0}[I, G, \Lambda; P]$ be a finite regular Rees 0-matrix semigroup over a group $G$, and let $M$ be a subset of $R$.
 Then $M$ is a maximal subsemigroup of $R$ if and only if one of the following holds: \begin{enumerate}[label=\emph{(R\arabic*)}, ref=R\arabic*]

-\item $M=\{0\}$ and $|R|=2$;\footnote{Note that in~\cite[Remark 1]{Graham1968aa} it is incorrectly stated that $\{0\}$ is a maximal subsemigroup if $R\setminus\{0\}$ is a cyclic group of prime order $p$.
+\item $M=\{0\}$ and $|R|=2$;\footnote{Note that in~\cite[Theorem 4]{Graham1968ab} it is incorrectly stated that $\{0\}$ is a maximal subsemigroup if $R\setminus\{0\}$ is a cyclic group of prime order $p$.
 If $p > 1$, then the identity of $R\setminus\{0\}$ and $0$ comprise a proper subsemigroup of $R$ strictly containing $\{0\}$, which is therefore not maximal.}